CAPSTONE-2022-2023/Group_22/project_charter.md

 # Sapor's Mobile Application

 ## 1. Introduction
-This project aims at creating an iOS application called Sapor, which includes online payments, authentication and a couple of role-dependent features.
+This project aims at creating an iOS application called Sapor, which includes different payment methods, authentication and a couple of role-dependent features.
 The main features of Sapor are online ordering and table reservations for customers of the restaurant.

 *Jun 1st, 2022*